garystafford/ten-ways-gen-ai-code-gen/README.md

 ## Resources

 All the code samples shown in in the two posts listed above are included in this project.
-Files with the suffix `_partial` are the partial code samples used to generate code with by GitHub Copilot.
+Files with the suffix `_partial` are the partial code samples used to demonstrate code generateration with by GitHub Copilot or similar AI coding assistants.
 Files with the suffix `_final` are the final, complete code samples, which have been tested and run.

-All samples were created in Visual Studio Code using the GitHub Copilot Nightly extension.
-For a indepth of analysis of mutliple generative AI-powered coding assistants, see the post, [Accelerate Software Development with Six Popular Generative AI-Powered Coding Tools](https://medium.com/@garystafford/accelerating-development-with-generative-ai-powered-coding-tools-f1480664b6ab): Explore six popular generative AI-powered tools, including ChatGPT, Copilot, CodeWhisperer, Tabnine, Bing, and ChatSonic.
+All samples were created in Visual Studio Code using the latest GitHub Copilot Nightly extension.
+For a indepth of analysis of mutliple generative AI-powered coding assistants, see the post, [Accelerate Software Development with Six Popular Generative AI-Powered Coding Tools](https://medium.com/@garystafford/accelerating-development-with-generative-ai-powered-coding-tools-f1480664b6ab): Explore six popular generative AI-powered tools, including ChatGPT, Copilot, CodeWhisperer (Preview), Tabnine, Bing, and ChatSonic.
 This post is also available on [LinkedIn](https://www.linkedin.com/pulse/accelerating-development-generative-ai-powered-gary-stafford/).

 ```text
 .